niyuzheno1/LatexBoard/README.md

 # LatexBoard

 P.S.
 I did all the work.
+I also did some leetcode challenge during the time.
+I ranked 491 out of 9150 by the way.

 ## Inspiration